naveen199217/terraform-new/Terraform Cloud.md

 * In tab 1, Select VCS (Version Control System)
 * In tab 2, select Github
 * Once you click Github.com, a new window will popup.
 Sign into your GitHub account from there.
 Perform the verification and install Terraform on Git.
 * Now, we have the GitHub account connected with Terraform cloud.
-In tab 3 choose the repository where Terraform configuration is present, in this case, its â€œTerraform-Cloudâ€.
+In tab 3 choose the repository where Terraform configuration is present, in this case, its Terraform-Cloud.
-* In tab 4, Provide the name for the workspace of  your own choice and click the Create Workspaceâ€¯button.
+* In tab 4, Provide the name for the workspace of  your own choice and click the Create Workspace button.
 Once the workspace is created, you will see a success message in a popup.

 ### Task 4: Plan and Apply the changes